Sanrrone/ccSNP/README.md

 # ccSNP
-Call Core SNP is a pipeline to combine three different variant caller softwares: BCFtools, Freebayes, GATK4.
+Call Core SNP is a pipeline written in `bash` to combine three different variant caller softwares: BCFtools, Freebayes, GATK4.
 The pipeline take your reads and a reference as input and give you a VCF file with all shared snps between the samples.

 # Try the test before install something
 ccSNP will trying to download all the necessary binaries from their sources so the only requisite you need is have installed: